NotLockTheHobo/LocksNpcAimbot/readme.md

     <h3>Lock's Npc Aimbot</h3>
 </div>

+Ever wanted to make item ESP quickly and easily?
+Well, you've found the right script for the job.
+This script only requires you to specify the path where Npcs/items are located and assign their root part.

 ### Status: [DISCONTINUED]
 > I've lost interest in this project.
 It may contain bugs or performance issues.